 - Do you know of any witnesses?
 Do you have their contact information?

 While it benefits you to consider your answers to these questions ahead of time, you should also come prepared with any relevant documents.
-If you have access to your medical records, the crash report, photos of the damage, and your injuries, bring them to your free consultation with your lawyer.
+If you have access to your medical records, the crash report, and photos of the damage and your injuries, bring them to your free consultation with your lawyer.

 Considerations When Hiring a Car Accident Attorney